acoh64/pde-opt/paper/paper.md

 ![Code structure enables Equation, Domain, and Solver modules to be combined to build PDE models for machine learning applications.\label{fig:overview}](figure1_joss.png){ width=50% }
 The Domain class sets up the computational region for the simulation, including the mesh and axes in both real and Fourier space.
 The Domain also stores the Shape, which is used in the context of the smoothed boundary method.
-The Shape is initialized with a binary mask where 1s indicate the geometry and 0s indicate the empty space. smoothly varying shape parameter at the boundary
+The Shape is initialized with a binary mask where 1s indicate the geometry and 0s indicate the empty space.
 Upon initialization, the binary mask is converted to a mask with a smoothly varying shape parameter at the boundary, as required for the smoothed boundary method.
 This smoothing is accomplished by evolving an Allen-Cahn equation with a laplacian term with reduced curvature minimization to maintain sharply curved features of the original shape.
 The degree of smoothing and curvature minimization can be controlled with hyperparameters.